 The signature must be kept up to date at all times and with the latest information just in case your recipient decides to respond with an on-site visit or call.

 This is the same if you rebrand your business: don't forget to rebrand the email signature also.
 You need to maintain consistency throughout all marketing channels the business uses, including on your email signature.

 In Gmail, Apple Mail and Outlook, you can update your email signature quickly and easily - or improve your signature game by using Mailbutler.

 Don't add unnecessary images to your email signature

 Images are a tricky one.
-On the one hand, images can be useful as it shows your recipient your company’s logo and a picture of the sender, which can add a nice personal touch to an email.
+On the one hand, images can be useful as they show your recipient your company's logo and a picture of the sender, which can add a nice personal touch to an email.